-Yes — food like fruit pits, apple seeds, onion and garlic are toxic to birds as well as chocolate.
-Do not feed birds anything containing chocolate or that has been contaminated with chocolate.
+Yes — food like fruit pits, apple seeds, onion and garlic are toxic to birds and chocolate.
+Do not feed birds anything containing chocolate or contaminated with chocolate.
 Table scraps are also generally harmful, and leaving human food outside could attract pests like mice, rats, and raccoons.

-What Can I Feed Birds Instead of Bread?
+What You Can Feed Birds and Ducks Instead of Bread

-Luckily, there are some excellent bird food options that don’t put them in harm’s way.
+Luckily, there are some excellent bird food options that don’t harm them.
 Cracked corn, sunflower seeds, safflower, and peanuts are all excellent choices.

 For a zero-waste bird feeding option, suet (an excellent bird food) can be placed in an empty onion bag and hung outside for birds to enjoy.

 Birds will especially thank you in the winter.
-When food sources become more scarce, they’ll seek any available supply of food, your bird feeder included.
+When food sources become more scarce, they’ll seek any available food supply, your bird feeder included.